azad-p/BlockchainNetwork/README.md

 Milliseconds to load input file and link it with output 2069120ms (2069.12 s)

 Milliseconds of total execution: 2307314ms (2307.314 s)

+Poupak Azad

+CPU: Intel Core i7-10750

+Dataset tested on: 2012

+Milliseconds to load output file: 177898ms (177.898 s)

+Milliseconds to load input file and link it with output 207913ms (207.913 s)

+Milliseconds of total execution: 385812ms (385.812 s)